On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: Introduction

-In order to understand better the reason for nonuniqueness of the solution of the \ref{row} equation given in our example, we need to recall the Loewen-Rockafellar condition~\cite{L-R} that is more general version of~(\ref{ass-hc}).
-This condition is some kind of Aubin continuity of multifunction~$(t,x) \rightarrow\E L(t,x,\cdot)$, where $\E f(\cdot)=\{(x,r):f(x)\leq r\}$.
-This approach was used by Loewen-Rockafellar~\cite{L-R,L-R-97} to study necessary conditions of optimal solution of Bolza problem~ (\ref{zmp-W-10}).
-The results of this research used Galbraith from~\cite{G} in order to prove that the value function is the unique lower semicontinuous solution of~\ref{row}.
-Assuming the convexity of Hamiltonian in~$p$, its mild growth in~$p$ and that it satisfies the Loewen-Rockafellar condition~\cite{L-R}, the Galbraigth uniqueness result of the solution of~\ref{row} has rather general nature including not only optimal control problems, but also variational problems.
-In our example of nonuniqueness, based on Galbraith result, we are able to indicate the element of construction of the Hamiltonian that corresponds to the lack of uniqueness.
-Namely, changing the corresponding element of construction, we obtain the Hamiltonian that does not satisfy the condition~(\ref{ass-hc}), while it satisfies Loewen-Rockafellar condition~ \cite{L-R}.
+In order to understand better the reason for nonuniqueness of the solution of the \ref{row} equation given in our example, we need to recall the Loewen-Rockafellar condition from \cite{L-R-94} that is more general version of~(\ref{ass-hc}).
+This condition was used by Loewen-Rockafellar \cite{L-R,L-R-97} to study necessary conditions satisfied by optimal solutions of Bolza problem.
+Galbraith \cite{G} proved that, the value function is the unique lower semicontinuous solution of~\ref{row} assuming the Loewen-Rockafellar condition \cite{L-R-94}.
+This uniqueness result has, in general, the same nature as the uniqueness result of Dal Maso-Frankowska \cite{DM-F-V}.
+The Hamiltonian from our example of nonuniqueness is constructed using the function $\varphi$.
+In Section~\ref{section-rh} we show that if $\varphi$ is replaced by a function that is sufficiently regular, then we obtain the Hamiltonian that does not satisfy the condition~(\ref{ass-hc}), while it satisfies the Loewen-Rockafellar condition~\cite{L-R-94}.
 Therefore, by virtue of classical results, we are not able to say if after the mentioned change, we get the uniqueness of the solution of~\ref{row} or not.
-However, using the Galbraigth result~\cite{G}, we know that \ref{row} with this Hamiltonian has the unique solution.
-Thus the changed element of the Hamiltonian construction must be responsible for the lack of uniqueness.

-In the literature, the example of nonuniqueness of the solution of the equation of~\ref{row} is known.
-Crandall and Lions in their fundamental article~\cite{C-L} give an example of nonuniqueness of viscosity solution of the transport equation
+However, using the Galbraith result~\cite{G}, we know that \ref{row} with this Hamiltonian has the unique solution.
+Thus, the \ref{row} equation can have the unique solution even if the Hamiltonian does not satisfy the condition~(\ref{ass-hc}).
+Moreover, the Hamiltonian from our example of nonuniqueness shows the difference between (\ref{ass-llc}), (\ref{ass-hc}) and Loewen-Rockafellar condition~\cite{L-R-94}.
+We know that the condition (\ref{ass-llc}) does not guarantee uniqueness of the solution to the \ref{row} equation, so the natural question can be stated -- what extra conditions the Hamiltonian should satisfy in order the \ref{row} equation has the unique solution?
+The answer to this question is obtained when analysing conditions (\ref{ass-llc}), (\ref{ass-hc}) and Loewen-Rockafellar condition~\cite{L-R-94}.
+Namely, some extra conditions in the interdependence between space and subgradient for large values of the subgradient are mandatory (see Sect. \ref{Exi_uni_thm}).